 The Inland Solar Challenge is a student-based competition that requires high school teams to design, build, and ultimately race a solar-powered boat.
 Teams are tested on the boats endurance, speed and maneuvering abilities.
 To raise awareness on the importance of water conservation, the event also integrates a team presentation on various scenarios water districts are challenged with in order to conduct sustainable practices.
 The event is held every year at Yucaipa Regional Park.

-The 2013 event was held May 17-19th.
-7 schoools and over 120 students attended the three day event.
-Redlands East Valley High School, which represented the Redlands water service area took home 3rd place.
+The 2014 event was held May 16-18th.
+7 schools and over 120 students attended the three day event.
+Redlands East Valley High School, which represented the Redlands water service area took home 2nd place.
 Congratulations to Redlands East Valley High School for your hard work!

 5th Annual Water Conservation Poster Contest

 To promote public awareness about water conservation, the City of Redlands holds an annual water conservation poster contest for children grades 1st-5th in the Redlands water service area.
 Each year, two winners are chosen and used on the labels of the City Bottled water which is available for donation for non-profit organizations within our water service area.
-The theme this year was "Don't Waste a Drop".
-Congratulations to Janessa Feinberg and German Chavez, our 2013 winners!!
+The theme this year was "Every minute counts, reduce your use".
+Congratulations to Isaiah Sohn and Genevieve McAllister, our 2014 winners!!

 Water Conservation in Action